immutant/immutant/docs/migration-guide.md

 like lookup-or-create.
 To force the creation of an existing cache, you must stop the running one.
 Otherwise, cache will just return it.

+Caches are no longer transactional by default, and if set to be so, require a locking mode to be selected (optimistic by default).

 core.cache and core.memoize are no longer transitive dependencies of immutant.caching.
 To extend an immutant cache to core's CacheProtocol, add org.clojure/core.cache to your project's deps and require